Skip to content

 Why HA rolling works

 1. Lease + fencing tokens.
-When controller-2 takes a lease that controller-1 just lost, the fencing token bumps. controller-1 cannot mutate under the old token even if it comes back without noticing.
-See Architecture.
+When a surviving Controller takes a lease the stopped one just lost, the fencing token bumps.
+The stopped Controller cannot mutate under the old token even if it comes back unaware.

-2. Persisted workflows.
-In-flight rolling restarts, drains, placements, and module mutations live in the workflow_intents Mongo collection.
-The new lease holder reads the intent and resumes deterministically.
+2. Persisted intent.
+In-flight rolling restarts, drains, placements, and Module mutations are persisted, so the new lease holder reads the intent and resumes deterministically rather than restarting it.